abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 ![cloth placement check on EL panel](img/el-cut-2.jpg)

-Cover the strip with electrical tape to re-enforce it and make sure there's minimal light bleeding outside of the area we're interested in.
+Cover the strip with electrical tape to reinforce it and make sure there's minimal light bleeding outside of the area we're interested in.

 ![cover EL access strip with electrical tape](img/el-cut-3.jpg)